maralabsph/multichain/V8_mac.md

 ## Fetch V8

-The following commands check out V8 and select the branch used by MultiChain.
+The following commands check out V8 and select the branch used by AksyonChain.
 Please note that this step downloads about 2 GB of data, and can take a long time (30 minutes or more).

     gclient
     fetch v8